 It's a great source of antioxidants, too.
 "The anti-inflammatory properties from the antioxidants may help decrease the risk for heart disease and certain cancers, and they boost immunity," Gans says.

 And dried fruit is rich in vitamins and minerals, though exactly which ones depends on the specific fruit.
+Take the benefits of raisins, for example.
 "Raisins are a good source of iron, potassium, and calcium, while dried plums, aka prunes, provide vitamin A, vitamin K, and boron," says Gans.

 Downsides to dried fruit